-Alternative crop mix would mean planting a mix of crops over a specified period of years for the certified irrigated acres within the overappropriated area for which there would be an upper limit on the consumptive use allowed.
-The amount of consumptive use allowed would be determined by the SPNRD after consultation with the NeDNR.
+Alternative crop mix means planting a mix of crops over a specified period of years on certified irrigated acres within the overappropriated area.
+The total amount of consumptive crop water use allowed within the overappropriated portion of the Upper Platte River Basin within TBNRD for purposes of meeting the goals and objectives of this IMP will be determined by the TBNRD after consultation with NeDNR.